jsdclxvi/Reforestation/README.md

-## I cut my finger chopping cheese, but I think that I may have grater problems.
+## I had a dream that I was a muffler last night.
+I woke up exhausted!